Cheltenham New Year's Day Handicap Chase Preview, Tips, Runners & Trends

 Cheltenham New Year's Day Handicap Chase Information:

-Why not use the trends shortlist below to help you narrow down the field and then head over to the dedicated Cheltenham tips page to see which runners are being supported by the OLBG expert racing tipsters to find yourself a bet?
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Cheltenham Racecourse section for links to these.
+We also have a dedicated Cheltenham tips page that will cover this race as well as all of the other races on the day of the race.
+See which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Cheltenham Racecourse section for links to these.

 Best Horse Racing Betting Sites 2025